Site Map

 smaller text bigger text print view

-Estimated Government Revenue for FY2013
+Estimated Government Revenue for FY 2026

-In 2013 the governments in the United States are expected to collect about 33 percent of Gross Domestic Product in revenue.
-The federal government will collect about 17 percent of GDP, the states will collect about 10 percent of GDP, and local governments about 7 percent of GDP.
+In 2026 the governments in the United States are expected to collect about 36.7 percent of Gross Domestic Product in revenue.
+The federal government will collect about 19.3 percent of GDP, the states will collect about 10.5 percent of GDP, and local governments about 6.9 percent of GDP.

 Government Revenue: Federal, State, Local

-Governments in the US will collect $5.4 trillion in 2013.
+Governments in the US will collect $11.17 trillion in 2026.

-Table 3.01: Total Revenue in 2013
+Table 3.01: Total Revenue in 2026

-Total revenue at all levels of government in the United States is "guesstimated" by usgovernmentrevenue.com to be $5.4 trillion in 2013.
+Total revenue at all levels of government in the United States is "guesstimated" by usgovernmentrevenue.com to be $11.2 trillion in 2026.

 Government Revenue: the Sources

-Table 3.02: Total Revenue Breakdown FY 2013
+Table 3.02: Total Revenue Breakdown FY 2026

-These revenue estimates are based on projections in the federal budget for federal revenue and on "guesstimates" of state and local revenue by usgovernmentrevenue.com
+These revenue estimates are based on projections in the federal budget for federal revenue and on "guesstimates" of state and local revenue by usgovernmentrevenue.com.

 Government Revenue: the Details